-- 9.3.3.1 These Rules relate to four categories of procurement based on the estimated value of the contract:

-- a) £1 to £5,000;

-- b) £5,000 to £25,000;

-- c) £25,000 to £EU Threshold;

-- d) Over the EU Threshold.

-- 9.3.3.2 In all instances, goods, services or works should be obtained via the methods outlined below:
+- 9.3.3.1 These Rules relate to procurement based on the estimated value of the contract: - a) Upto £25,000; local market testing / competition to ensure value for money - b) Greater than £25,000 ; subject to Framework, direct award or competition - 9.3.3.2 In all instances, goods, services or works should be obtained via the methods outlined below: - a) in-house services; - b) established corporate contracts or framework agreements;

-- a) in-house services; - b) established corporate contracts or framework agreements; - c) call for competition framework contracts established by Purchasing Consortia, Procurement Hubs or other Trusts (to be agreed by the Strategic Head of Procurement).
+c) call for competition framework contracts established by Purchasing Consortia, Procurement Hubs or other Trusts (to be agreed by the Strategic Head of Procurement).
 Access to frameworks can be by direct call off or further competition ("mini-competition"), dependent on specific framework terms.